OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 ---
 title: Implementing an automated database deployments process
-description: In this article, I walk through the steps I took to implement an automated database deployment process using Team City, Redgate, and Octopus Deploy
+description: In this article, I walk through the steps I took to implement an automated database deployment process using TeamCity, Redgate, and Octopus Deploy
 author: bob.walker@octopus.com
 visibility: public
 published: 2019-11-13